-- Make sure that the pre-delivery inspection work has been carried out by an authorized KTM workshop. - ✓ You receive a delivery certificate and the Service and Warranty Booklet at vehicle handover. - Before your first trip, read the entire Owner's Manual carefully. - Get to know the controls. - Adjust the motorcycle to your requirements, as described in the "Ergonomics" chapter. - Get used to handling the motorcycle on a suitable piece of land before making a longer trip.
-Try also to ride as slowly as possible and in a standing position to get a better feeling for the motorcycle. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding. - Run the engine in. (🕮 p.
-73)
+- Make sure that the pre-delivery inspection work has been carried out by an authorized KTM workshop. - ✓ You receive a delivery certificate and the Service and Warranty Booklet at vehicle handover. - Before your first trip, read the entire Owner's Manual carefully. - Get to know the controls. - Adjust the motorcycle to your requirements, as described in the "Ergonomics" chapter. - Get used to handling the motorcycle in a suitable area before making a longer trip.
+Try also to ride as slowly as possible and in a standing position to get a better feeling for the motorcycle. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding.